rshmie/InkHeart/README.md

 ## The Core Principle: Zero Knowledge

-In a world where data is a commodity, InkHeart is designed to be a sanctuary.
-Promise is simple:
+In a world where data is a commodity, InkHeart gives you a private space that's truly yours.
+The Promise is simple:

 > **We know nothing about you or your data.**